Hire a Private Investigator for Family Matters

 Child Support

 In family law, child support is often part of a divorce, marital separation, marriage annulment, parentage determination, or civil union dissolution.
 It may supplement alimony (spousal support) arrangements.
+Here are a few facts about child support:

 If you are looking for child support enforcement resources, do a Google search using the terms “child support enforcement,” followed by your city and state.
 Enforcement of child support payments is usually a local matter.
 So, this may be the best way to find the help you need.